WyseDX/MAS557-FinalProject/README.md

 Please install the following packages to run the python codes: jax, jaxopt, matplotlib, numpy, time, pickle, os, random, itertools

 Model training was done on a NVIDIA Tesla P100 GPU using double precision.
-This code can normally be run on Google Colab (Tested on A100 GPU settings), after installing jaxopt by executing the following:
+These codes can normally be run on Google Colab (Tested on A100 GPU settings), after installing jaxopt by executing the following:

 !pip install —quiet git+https://github.com/google/jaxopt.git